 Besakih Festival

-Besakih Festival is an arts and culture festival and an event to promote the potentials around
+Besakih Festival is one of the arts and culture festivals and events in Bali to promote the potential around

 tourism after the COVID-19 pandemic in Bali, especially for a top tourism destination such as the